e271828e/Flight.jl/docs/notes/design/framework_spec.md

 writes, before the boundary-zero sequence runs** ([§14.5][s14-5]).
-Both halves of that placement are load-bearing: the header holds the *resolved* stores and slots as values, never the sparse authored overlay (replay must survive edits to declared defaults — row 38's primary-data doctrine), and never the post-transition result — [boundary zero](#g-boundary-zero) is re-executed under replay ([§10.7][s10-7]), so a post-sequence capture would re-fire authored-condition events on top of already-latched state.
+Both halves of that placement are load-bearing: the header holds the *resolved* stores and slots as values, never the sparse authored overlay (replay must survive edits to declared defaults — the primary-data doctrine, row 38), and never the post-transition result — [boundary zero](#g-boundary-zero) is re-executed under replay ([§10.7][s10-7]), so a post-sequence capture would re-fire authored-condition events on top of already-latched state.
 (An unfed `mixture = 0.5` never appears in any batch,